-MapMyIndia IPO to open on Dec 9; price band set at Rs 1,000-1,033/ share | Business
+MapmyIndia IPO to open on Dec 9; price band set at Rs 1,000-1,033/ share | Business

 The three-day initial public offering (IPO) will conclude on December 13.
 The bidding for anchor investors will open on December 8, the company announced.

-The IPO is entirely an offer for sale of up to 10,063,945 equity shares by existing shareholders and promoters.
+The IPO is entirely an offer for sale of up to 10,063,945 equity shares by existing shareholders and promoter.

 The public issue is expected to fetch Rs 1,039.6 crore at the upper end of the price band.

-The New Delhi-based company is a leading provider of advanced digital maps, geospatial software, and location-based IoT technologies.
+The New Delhi-based company is leading provider of advanced digital maps, geospatial software and location-based IoT technologies.

-Half of the issue size has been reserved for qualified institutional buyers (QIBs), 15 percent for non-institutional investors, and 35 percent for retail investors.
+Half of the issue size has been reserved for qualified institutional buyers (QIBs), 15 per cent for non-institutional investors and 35 per cent for the retail investors.

-Investors can bid for a minimum of 14 equity shares and in multiples thereof.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)